Tory Lanez: 2015–2020: Album releases and growing popularity

 On July 15, 2015, Lanez released the first single off his debut album, titled "Say It", and peaked at number 23 on the Billboard Hot 100.
 It was also revealed that he signed to Benny Blanco's Mad Love Records and Interscope Records.
 On September 18, 2015, Lanez released the single, "BLOW", which isn't part of the debut album.
 December 25, 2015, Lanez released the two mixtapes, Chixtape III and The New Toronto.
 On January 18, 2016, "LA Confidential" was released as the second single for the album.
 On January 28, 2016, Lanez made a guest appearance on Jimmy Kimmel Live! performing "Say It".
 He performed the song with the popular 90s R&B group Brownstone, whose hit "If You Love Me" was sampled on 'Say It'.
 A month later, Lanez released a remix of MadeinTYO's "Uber Everywhere".
 On March 4, 2016, Lanez released the song, "Tim Duncan" as a part of his Fargo Fridays series.
 He released the song, "Real Addresses" the next week.

 On April 1, 2016, ASAP Ferg and Lanez announced "The Level Up Tour".
 On April 5, 2016, it was revealed that Lanez would perform at Summer Jam and Pemberton Music Festival in the summer of 2016.
 On April 8, 2016, Lanez and ASAP Ferg collaborated on the song, "Line Up the Flex" to promote their "Level Up" tour.
 On April 18, Lanez refused to be on the 2016 XXL Freshmen cover because he felt he was in a higher league musically than the other artists being considered.
 On May 6, 2016, Lanez released two songs, "For Real" and "Unforgetful" as a part of the Fargo Friday series.
 On July 29, 2016, Lanez released the official second single "Luv" on iTunes.
-Luv was Lanez's most popular single to date, as it preformed better than Say It, peaking at number 19 on the Billboard Hot 100.
+Luv was Lanez's most popular single to date, as it performed better than Say It, peaking at number 19 on the Billboard Hot 100.
 He also revealed that his album title would be I Told You.